Rémy Cabella

-Rémy Cabella (born 8 March 1990) is a French professional footballer who plays as an attacking midfielder for Ligue 1 club Lille.
+Rémy Joseph Cabella (born 8 March 1990) is a French professional footballer who plays as an attacking midfielder for Super League Greece club Olympiacos.

-He had two spells each at Montepellier and Saint-Étienne, winning the Ligue 1 title with the former in 2011–12.
+He had two spells each at Montpellier and Saint-Étienne, winning the Ligue 1 title with the former in 2011–12.
 He also represented Arles-Avignon, Marseille and Lille in the top flight, making over 200 total appearances and scoring over 50 goals.
 He also played for Newcastle United in the Premier League and Krasnodar in the Russian Premier League.

 Cabella earned four caps for France in 2014, and was chosen for the year's World Cup.

 Early life

-Cabella was born in Ajaccio, Corsica, to an Italian father and a Corsican mother.
+Rémy Joseph Cabella was born on 8 March 1990 in Ajaccio, Corsica, to an Italian father and a Corsican mother.
 He started his youth career at local club Gazélec Ajaccio before joining Montpellier's academy at the age of 14, winning the 2009 Coupe Gambardella with their under-19 team.

 Club career

 Montpellier

 Cabella signed a three-year professional contract with Montpellier in July 2009.
 He injured the cruciate ligament in his right knee during training in September and was ruled out for the season.

 He was sent on loan to Arles-Avignon for the 2010–11 Ligue 1 season, where he scored three goals in 17 league appearances.

 Cabella signed a two-year extension to his contract in January 2012, which would keep him at the club til 2016.
 In a 1–0 win over Brest on 4 February 2012, Cabella struck a volley from a cross that struck the back of his teammate Geoffrey Dernis and went into the opposition's net for a goal.
 Cabella was credited with the assist.
 On 11 February 2012, in a 3–0 victory over AC Ajaccio, Cabella scored with a right-footed shot across Ajaccio's goalkeeper after being put away by Olivier Giroud.
 On 20 May 2012, Montpellier won the league title for the first time in its history.

 In May 2014, Cabella announced his intention to leave the club in the summer.